VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 # **Day 5: CMOS Power supply and device variation robustness evaluation**

+On the fifth and final day of the workshop, we observed the effect of variation of the power supply on the gain of the device and its advantages and disadvantages.
+We also observed the changes that occur in a device due to manufacturing processes like the etching process and the oxide layer thickness.
+We also observed the differences between strong PMOS, weak PMOS, strong NMOS and weak NMOS and the variation that occur when we move from Weak PMOS – Strong NMOS to Strong PMOS – Weak NMOS.

 ## **Part 1: Static Behavior Evaluation - CMOS Inverter Robustness: Power Supply Variation**

 ### **_What was learnt:_**